SpamScope/spamscope/ansible/README.md

       Install SpamScope TAGS: []
       Install SpamScope requirements optional   TAGS: []
       Enable SpamScope environment variable     TAGS: []

 ```

+With this playbook you will install a main SpamScope configuration path to test your installation:
+ * in `/var/lib/spamscope/moved` SpamScope moves the email analyzed
+ * in `/var/lib/spamscope/failed` SpamScope moves the email that it couldn't analyze
+ * in `/var/lib/spamscope/output` SpamScope save the output, if you use spamscope_debug topology, that saves the output on filesystem
+ * in `/var/log/spamscope` SpamScope puts the Python logs

+The main configuration file in this installation enable only _Apache Tika_ and _SpamAssassin_.

 # Installation
 You can use `ansible` folder to install SpamScope.